 Then we fly to Japan, where we'll soak in the calm elegance of Kyoto and the energy of modern Tokyo, with a bit of Osaka and Hiroshima in between.
 Along the way, we’ll explore iconic sites like the Fushimi Inari Shrine, Arashiyama Bamboo Forest, the Golden Pavilion, and the Tokyo Imperial Palace, and take a day trip to Mount Fuji.

-This 17-night tour brings together the highlights of Korea and Japan in one well-paced, thoughtfully planned itinerary.
+This 18 day tour brings together the highlights of Korea and Japan in one well-paced, thoughtfully planned itinerary.
 From the liveliness of Seoul to the calm of Kyoto and the buzz of Tokyo, you’ll experience a range of landscapes, histories, and cultures without feeling rushed.
 So, if you've always wanted to see Japan and Korea like that, we hope you will join us!

 LAND PACKAGE: $9,980